Bike STRENGTH, not power

 Does a triathlete really need a power meter?

-When it comes to training, and racing, we are universally persuaded that a power meter for your bike is essential and tends to be everyone’s primary assessment of development.
+When it comes to training, and racing, a power meter for your bike is now widely promoted to being essential if you are to progress.

-If powers up, good.
+If power goes up, good.
 If it’s down, bad!

-But… is, and should, “power” be the unit of data we are really interested in?
 From a coaching point of view, we don´t use power as a measure, we simply get our athletes to develop bike strength.
-Whilst this results in increased power, power is not the primary objective!
+Whilst this results in increased power, power is not the primary objective.

 What is power?